 The Arctic Terns are your first introduction to the Isle of May’s wildlife.
 They are very protective of their nests.
-Therefore, a hat was essential to avoid the brunt of a peck to the head!
+Therefore, a hat was essential to avoid a sharp beak peck to the head!

 Other birds and wildlife seen were: Razorbills, Fulmars, Kittiwakes, Guillemots, Lesser Black-Backed and Great Black-Backed Gulls, Eider, Shags, and Grey Seals.

-You can find out more about the Isle of May on their website here.
+You can find out more about the Isle of May here: Nature Scot: Isle of May NNR.
 The island is rich with wildlife and there is a lot of history to discover about the island.

 © Karen Hartnell